canonical/ubuntu-core-docs/docs/explanation/core-elements/snaps-in-ubuntu-core.md

 * **Unpredictable hardware and network conditions**:  in situations that can’t be easily modelled or predicted, any update system needs to have enough redundancy to handle roll-backs, network-free bootstrapping and autonomous re-provisioning

-> ⓘ  Note: For further details on how snaps work and how they're built, see
+ Note: For further details on how snaps work and how they're built, see the [Snap documentation](https://snapcraft.io/docs).
-<a href=https://snapcraft.io/docs>Snap documentation</a>.

 ## Types of snap